Weekly Goal Review Process: 25-Minute Reset

 A priority alignment check is a brief vertical scan comparing current weekly goals against monthly or quarterly objectives, confirming that short-term actions still serve long-term targets.

-Step 4: look forward – what are the 3-5 priorities for next week?
+Step 4: look forward, what are the 3 to 5 priorities for next week?
 (7 minutes)

-Based on steps 1-3, set 3 to 5 specific goals for the coming week.
+Based on steps 1 to 3, set three to five specific goals for the coming week.
 Not 10.
 Not “work on the project.”
 Specific, completable targets with clear definitions of done.
 “Draft the introduction section of the Q2 report” is a goal.
 “Make progress on report” is a wish.

 Pro Tip

-Cap your weekly priorities at 3-5, not more.
+Cap your weekly priorities at 3 to 5, not more.

 Less task-switching

 For each priority, write a single next action.
-As psychologist Peter Gollwitzer and Paschal Sheeran found in their 2006 meta-analysis of 94 studies, forming implementation intentions – specifying when, where, and how you will act – produces a medium-to-large effect on goal attainment [4].
+As psychologist Peter Gollwitzer and Paschal Sheeran found in their 2006 meta-analysis of 94 studies, forming implementation intentions, which means specifying when, where, and how you will act, produces a medium-to-large effect on goal attainment [4].
+A much larger 2024 meta-analysis by Sheeran, Listrom, and Gollwitzer, covering 642 separate tests, confirmed that the planning effect holds broadly, with its size depending on how the plan is framed and how motivated the person already is [12].
 Pair each goal with a day on your calendar.
 Goals that do not get scheduled rarely get done.

-A weekly goal review process that produces 3-5 scheduled priorities with defined next actions outperforms any review that generates a long aspirational list.
+A weekly goal review process that produces three to five scheduled priorities with defined next actions outperforms any review that generates a long aspirational list.

 In the final step, decide whether anyone else should know about your weekly priorities.
 This might mean sending a quick message to an accountability partner, updating a shared tracker, or reviewing with your team what is being prioritized this week.